 - Provide training similar to that given to new employees to orient the student to the organization.

 - Arrange a minimum of work hours in the student's field of study.
-(240 hours for EM, MSEP, and IMB majors.
-280 hours for summer ESE and FENG majors.)
+(240 hours for EM, MSEP, FENG, ESE and IMB majors.)

 - Offer guidance and supervision during the student's work experience.